mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

    ...: X = df.drop(columns='deposit')
 ```

-To develop our logistic regression model with scikit-learn, we instantiate an estimator from the class `LogisticRegression()`, from the subpackage `linear_model`, applying the method `.fit()` as in the previous example.
+To develop our logistic regression model with scikit-learn, we instantiate an estimator from the class `LogisticRegression()`, from the subpackage `linear_model`, applying the method `.fit()` as in example ML-06.
 We also increase here the maximum number of iterations.

 ```
 In [6]: from sklearn.linear_model import LogisticRegression